What we've been up to!!!!!

 Tom and Jan Lochner

-A number of parishioners from SJG participated in the Women's Marches that occurred on January 21, 2017 in various locations.
-The Mission and Vision of the Women's March on Washington - We stand together in solidarity with our partners and children for the protection of our rights, our safety, our health, and our families - recognizing that our vibrant and diverse communities are the strength of our country.
-Seneca Falls NY, is the place where the first women's rights convention was held on July 19-20, 1848.
+A few of our parishioners from SJG participated in the Women's March that occurred on January 21, 2018 at City Hall in downtown Buffalo.
+We stand together in solidarity with our partners and children for the protection of our rights, our safety, our health, and our families - recognizing that our vibrant and diverse communities are the strength of our country.